 - However, these banks are not “too big to sanction,” and the impacts of sanctions can be managed through consultation with allies and appropriate wind-down authorizations and carve-outs where impact may rest more on the West than on the Kremlin.

 - Russia’s largest state-owned shipping concern, Sovcomflot, is a key player in the country’s energy sector.
 Sanctions against it could hamper Russia’s energy exports and increase pressure on the sector that is most closely linked to Putin’s wealth and influence.
 Care would need to be given to avoid interrupting flows of typical consumer goods such as food or medicine deliveries, which are generally exempt from territorial sanctions under US law.
+The United States and Europe might decide to avoid sanctions that hit Russian energy exports.
+But if Putin ordered oil or gas exports curtailed, such sanctions could be introduced.

 - The Russian insurance giant Sogaz is a key insurer of projects by companies tied closely to Putin and the Kremlin.
 Sogaz was briefly subject to sanctions in 2014 because it was a subsidiary of the sanctioned Bank Rossiya before a divestment removed their impact.
 The insurer’s continued close relationship to Bank Rossiya, which the United States sanctioned in 2014 for allegedly serving as a key bank for Putin’s network of cronies, makes it an attractive target.
 Sanctions targeting Sogaz would need to be calibrated to avoid causing havoc for key insured parties such as ships at sea.
 But the use of appropriate wind-down periods and other more targeted carve-outs should mute any broader impact.